Canada's COVID-19 Economic Response Plan

 A Business Credit Availability Program (BCAP) has been created to provide more than $10 billion of additional support, largely targeted to small and medium-sized businesses.

 Provides interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.
+The application deadline for CEBA is extended from August 31 to October 31, 2020.
 Learn more about the Canada Emergency Business Account.

 Canada Emergency Commercial Rent Assistance (CECRA)